-Every time we meet people for the first time they always ask, “What’s your favorite place to visit?.”
+Every time we meet people for the first time they always ask, “What’s your favorite place to visit for food travel?.”
 I have to admit that I really dislike that question.
 It’s like asking a parent who their favorite child is.
 You just can’t choose.
 My favorite answer to that question is typically the last place we’ve visited.
 The place the sounds and people are so vividly fresh in my mind’s eye and all the flavors are still on my taste buds.

 When really pushed we start listing off the places that we love and would happily return to again and again.
-In an effort to highlight some of our recent discoveries we’ve compiled this “short’ list if you will for those of you looking to plan your next food travel getaway.
+In an effort to highlight some of our recent food experiences we’ve compiled this “short’ list if you will for those of you looking to plan your next food and travel getaway.

 In no particular order…the Best Places To Visit For Food Travel

 As I’ve written about so many times, France is a place that I started dreaming about since I was a little girl.
 I was beyond thrilled when European Waterways invited us to join them on a barge cruise on the Canal du Midi.
 It was a trip of a lifetime which we extended with a week-long road trip in the south of France.
 One of the highlights was seeing the Van Gogh exhibit at the Carrieres de Lumieres in Les Baux, France.
 Read all about our France exploration in the links below.

 If you’ve read any of our food travel experiences you know we love Portugal.
 In fact, we love it so much that we decided to move there.
 If you only add one destination to your must-visit list make it Portugal.
 We heartily recommend getting out of the bigger cities and experiencing the small towns.
 You’ll be in for a treat.
 Delicious local food, historical venues, and of course the wonderful people of Portugal.